kserve/kserve/docs/README.md

 The V2 protocol proposes both HTTP/REST and GRPC APIs.
 See the [complete proposal](/docs/predict-api/v2) for more information.

 ## Control Plane
-KFServing control plane reconciles the `InferenceService` and `TrainedModel` custom resources, it creates the serverless deployment for predictor, transformer, explainer to enable autoscaling based on incoming request workload including scaling down to zero when no traffic is received.
+KFServing Control Plane: Responsible for reconciling the `InferenceService` and `TrainedModel` custom resources.
+Addtionally it creates the serverless deployment for predictor, transformer, explainer to enable autoscaling based on incoming request workload including scaling down to zero when no traffic is received.

 ![Architect](./diagrams/kfs_architect.png)